glennlopez/EmbeddedSystems.Playground/README.md

 Embedded Systems Playground
 =================
+I grew tired of the simplicity offered by Arduino and needed something more challenging.
+Developing drivers for sensors in C++ seems like the next step up and in order to get there, I needed to master programming embedded systems.

 This repo contains all my trials and tribulations with programming embedded systems.
-I grew tired of the simplicity offered by Arduino and the half-assed/unorganized course syllabus my college offered (Prog-2000) on programming embedded systems.
-As a result, I decided to take maters to my own hands by taking 3 months off work and school to make my own path for learning how to do it correctly.
-No GPA, no grades, zero competitive nature.
-Just pure ol' desire to learn by mastery & discovery.
+Review it, comment on it, and help me improve by criticizing my work.

 ### Learning/Referance material
 * https://zybooks.zyante.com/#/zybook/ProgrammingEmbeddedSystemsR10/dashboard